pizlonator/fil-c-website/source/pizlix.md

 If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc4.sh`.

 If you want to start the build here, do `sudo ./build_with_recovered_postlc3.sh`.

+### Post-LC 5

+This is a work-in-progress stage to build WebKitGTK.

+If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc5.sh`.

+If you want to start the build here, do `sudo ./build_with_recovered_postlc4.sh`.

 ### Other Tricks